-You can’t imagine the level of comfort it generates in customer mind with your responsiveness.
+You can’t imagine the level of comfort it generates in the customer’s mind with your responsiveness.

 3. Build relationships

 This part one must do for oneself more than for the company/ the product.
 After 7 years of entrepreneurship, the biggest learning for me is the value of relationships.
 That’s the only asset you carry along.
-So focus on building relationships, they will be life long.
+So focus on building relationships, they will be lifelong.
 If you follow rules 1 and 2 then it will be much easier.
 Additionally, be friendly and approachable.
-Taking customer out for a dinner or involving him/her on your weekend game (of tennis/cricket/badminton/table tennnis/golf/whatever) are good ideas.
+Taking a customer out for a dinner or involving him/her in your weekend game (tennis/cricket/badminton/table tennis/golf/whatever) are good ideas.

 4. Monitor value delivery